Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 It is good practice to actively maintain any software in general.
 Even if your software is not open-source, but has a lot of users, it's a good idea to not let it go stale.
 Users may expect new features from time to time.

-Maintainence does not stop there.
+Maintenance does not stop there.
 Be aware of all the **costs you may face even *after* you finish a project**.
 Building an iOS app to distribute on the App Store means paying $99/year for a developer membership.
 If you get into web design like me, you may have to pay for server time to keep your projects afloat and viewable by potential employers (who likes dead links on a portfolio?).
 If you plan to experiment with Amazon Web Services, be doubly sure to estimate the costs beforehand.
 While some of their products can be used for free or at minimal cost, some are only cost-effective when used at scale.

 ### Say No To Canned Textbook Projects